 Following his historic run in the Xfinity Series, Ives returned to Hendrick Motorsports – this time as crew chief for Earnhardt, the two-time Daytona 500 winner and NASCAR’s perennial most popular driver.
 In 2015, Ives earned his first Cup victory as a crew chief on May 3 at Talladega Superspeedway.
 That season, he led Earnhardt to three wins and helped the driver tie his personal records for top-five finishes (16) and top-10s (22).

-In his first Cup season, Ives received the 2015 MOOG Problem Solver of the Year award, which goes to the crew chief who posts the best overall performance, most consistently demonstrates problem-solving excellence and wins the most Problem Solver of the Race awards.
+In his first Cup season, Ives received the 2015 MOOG Problem Solver of the Year award, which is presented to the crew chief who posts the best overall performance, most consistently demonstrates problem-solving excellence and wins the most Problem Solver of the Race awards.
 The weekly awards recognize the crew chief whose car posts the largest increase in average lap speed from the first half to the second half of the race while finishing on the lead lap.
 Ives earned the distinction five times.

 In 2016, Ives guided the No. 88 team through a season of highs and lows as Earnhardt, who was in solid position to make his sixth consecutive NASCAR Cup Series playoff appearance, missed the final 18 races while recovering from a concussion.
-Gordon (eight races) and young talent Bowman (10 races) filled in, with Bowman earning the pole position and nearly winning at Phoenix after leading 194 laps.
+Gordon (eight races) and young talent Bowman (10 races) filled in, with Bowman earning the pole and nearly winning at ISM Raceway after leading 194 laps.
 All totaled, the No. 88 team earned 11 top-10 finishes with three different drivers in 2016 under Ives’ leadership.

 2017 marked the final season of Earnhardt’s Cup Series career.
 The team captured one top-five finish, eight top-10s and 16 top-15s along with two pole positions (Daytona and Talladega).
 On July 20, it was announced that Ives would again be paired with the impressive Bowman – this time on a permanent basis – starting with the 2018 season.